MicrosoftDocs/learn/learn-pr/aspnetcore/owasp-top-10-for-dotnet-developers/includes/4-cryptographic-failures.md

 This category refers to failures related to cryptography that often leads to sensitive data exposure or system compromise.

 To begin, let's distinguish between encoding, encryption and hashing.
-Encoding a value provides no security, it helps transmit data in a channel (e.g. base 64 encoding over HTTP), it changes the format of a value, obstructs but not protects the value.
+Encoding a value provides no security, it helps transmit data in a channel (for example base 64 encoding over HTTP), it changes the format of a value, obstructs but not protects the value.
 Encryption is a reversible operation that translates text into what may seem a random and meaningless cypher.
-To decrypt the the value an encryption *key* is needed.
+To decrypt the value an encryption *key* is needed.
-Hashing is a one-way operation, there is no way to de-hash a value.
+Hashing is a one-way operation, there's no way to de-hash a value.

 .NET provides us with all the tools you need, encryption, hashing and random number generation out of the box.

-Good practices would include

-- Classify the data​
-- Protection data in transit and at rest and in use (Azure confidential computing) ​
-- Use strong cryptographic algorithms like AES

-> [!CAUTION]
+> [!WARNING]
 > Avoid writing your own cryptographic algorithms.
-Favor platform's build-in capabilities.
+Use strong cryptographic algorithms provided by .NET.

 ## Encryption